mohit-marathe/zetajs/docs/start.md

 In the browser's main thread, `Module.uno_main` is a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to one of the two ports of the channel.

-In the JS code using zetajs, the other port of the cannel is available as `zetajs.mainPort`.
+In the JS code using zetajs, the other port of the channel is available as `zetajs.mainPort`.